-Depression can affect anyone, of any culture, age or background.
-It affects more older people than any other age group.
-This is because older people are much more vulnerable to factors that lead to depression.
+Depression describes a range of moods, from feeling a bit low in mood to feeling unable to cope with everyday life.
+It can affect anyone, of any culture, age or background but more older people are affected than any other age group.
+This is because older people are much more vulnerable to factors that lead to depression, such as:

 - being widowed or divorced